Skip to main content

 PlasmaLoader ~1,324 bytes (encrypted) Fetched .min.js Final implant

 The ARM64 shellcode begins with the standard function prologue STP X29, X30, [SP, #-16]! and is injected into JIT-allocated executable memory.
 It uses dlsym against /usr/lib/system/libdyld.dylib to resolve system functions at runtime, avoiding static imports.
-The Mach-O binary references private iOS frameworks including SpringBoard, PassKitCore, CoreML, MediaToolbox, and AppleMediaServices, indicating system-level capability: keychain access, installed app enumeration, and home screen manipulation.
+The Mach-O binary references private iOS frameworks including SpringBoard, PassKitCore, CoreML, MediaToolbox, and AppleMediaServices.
+This indicates system-level capabilities such as keychain access, installed app enumeration, and home screen manipulation.
 The final payload, PlasmaLoader (also called PLASMAGRID by Google GTIG), is fetched from the delivery domain as an encrypted .min.js file.
-It decodes QR codes from images, fetches additional modules from C2, and exfiltrates cryptocurrency wallet data from MetaMask, Exodus, Bitget Wallet, and Base.
+It decodes QR codes from images, fetches additional modules from C2, and exfiltrates cryptocurrency wallet data from popular wallets like MetaMask, Exodus, Bitget Wallet, and Base.
+This shows the campaign’s clear financial motivation and sophisticated targeting of valuable assets.

 Twenty-three exploits, five chains, four years of CVEs